RainingSea/cese/project/website/TripSaver/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Trip Saver' will be developed using HTML for the front-end and Python for the back-end functionalities.
-The application will handle user interactions through forms for registration and login, as well as input fields for trip details.
-Data processing will be managed in Python, where user inputs will be validated and stored in local text files.
-The application will utilize simple file I/O operations for data retrieval and management, ensuring a lightweight and efficient system.",
+"Implementation approach": "The web application 'Trip Saver' will be developed using Python with the Flask framework for handling web requests and rendering HTML templates.
+The front-end will be built using HTML and basic CSS for styling.
+The application will follow a Model-View-Controller (MVC) architecture to separate concerns, making the codebase easier to manage and extend in the future.
+The application will utilize open-source libraries such as Flask for routing and rendering templates, and Werkzeug for handling user sessions.",

-"UI design":"The user interface will consist of the following components: a Registration Page with input fields for username and password, a Login Page with similar input fields, a Trip Details Page where users can enter starting point, destination, and travel date, and a Results Page to display transportation options with estimated costs and travel times.
-The layout will be simple and user-friendly, ensuring easy navigation between pages.",
+"UI design": "The user interface will consist of the following components: 1) Registration Page - A form with fields for username and password, and a submit button.
+2) Login Page - Similar to the registration page, with fields for username and password, and a login button.
+3) Trip Details Input - A form to input starting point, destination, and travel date, with a submit button to get transportation suggestions.
+4) Transportation Suggestions - A section to display the suggested transportation options with estimated costs and travel times.
+5) Transportation Comparison - A comparative view of different transportation options based on distance, cost, and time.
+6) Save Preferred Options - A button to save selected options for future reference.
+7) Logout - A button to log out and return to the Login Page.",

-"Data Storage":"All data will be stored in local text files.
-User data, including usernames and passwords, will be stored in 'users.txt'.
-Trip details and preferred transportation options will be stored in 'trips.txt'.
-Each line in these files will represent a separate entry, with fields separated by commas for easy parsing.",
+"Data Storage": "Data will be stored in local text files.
+User account information will be stored in 'users.txt', trip details in 'trips.txt', and saved transportation options in 'saved_options.txt'.
+Each file will contain structured data in a simple format, such as JSON or key-value pairs, for easy retrieval and manipulation.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/trip_details.html", "templates/results.html", "users.txt", "trips.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/trip_input.html", "templates/suggestions.html", "users.txt", "trips.txt", "saved_options.txt"],

 "Data structures and interfaces": " classDiagram